 Examples from the above scenarios could be:

-- The ego-mind wants you to remain productive even at rest.
-So – it decides to engage you in more mental activity.
+- Your mind wants you to remain productive even when you are resting.
+So, it decides to engage you in more mental activity, such as worrying, mindless scrolling on your phone, dreaming of to-do lists, etc.

-- Those snacks and sweets are actually a way for your ego-mind to reward you for all the hard work you’re doing with your diet!
+- Those snacks and sweets are actually a way for your tired mind to reward you for all the hard work you’re doing with your diet!

-- Your ego-mind is still hunting for evidence that your ex still misses you or has remorse now that you’re gone.
+- Your mind is still hunting for evidence that your ex still misses you or has remorse now that you’re gone.

 Do any of the possibilities seem relatable?
 Maybe these aren’t the exact reasons for you, but what if you could take a pause to reflect on any self-sabotaging behavior you think you’re engaging in?
 Especially if you frequently say that you “know” you should not be.